knetikmedia/knetikcloud-ruby-client/docs/ContentCommentsApi.md

 id = 789 # Integer | The comment id

 opts = {
-  content: "content_example" # String | The comment content
+  content: KnetikCloudClient::StringWrapper.new # StringWrapper | The comment content
 }

 begin